 And he had had a crack at designing one himself, he said, but ever-impatient, he also told me that in the meantime he drives a car that is faster than a plane.
 I would love to share the details of that car with you, but during subsequent negotiations I agreed not to say anything more about his car.

-Beginning as an engineer, from engineer to property developer—but, note well, 'only interested in doing new things that create new boundaries'—Hosken certainly needs speed because at over 70 years of age he still starts every morning at 5.30 am, pauses only at 5.30pm, then often holds meetings after that.
+Beginning as an engineer, from engineer to property developer—but, note well, 'only interested in doing new things that create new boundaries'—Hosken certainly needs speed because at over 70 years of age he still starts every morning at 5.30 am, pauses only at 5.30pm, but often holds meetings after that.
 Asked for a drinking story, he says he doesn’t drink whisky anymore because ‘it interferes with my ability to think and get things done.
-I don’t drink full stop.
-I drink water.’
+I don’t drink full stop.’

-On his concept for the Tasmania Distillery Robert Hosken told me he was certainly not interested in following the Scots, who he characterised as ‘A bunch of fucking losers, in every sense of the word.' and, moreover, 'I proved that the way they make whisky in Scotland—or wherever else in the world [he added later] they’re still shit!’]—they're never going to make the best whisky in the world.'
-'You are going to be as average as they have ended up to be.'
+On his concept for the Tasmania Distillery Robert Hosken told me he was certainly not interested in following the Scots, who he characterised as ‘A bunch of fucking losers, in every sense of the word.' and, moreover, 'I proved that the way they make whisky in Scotland—or wherever else in the world [he added later] they’re still shit!
+They're never going to make the best whisky in the world.’
+Copy them and 'You are going to be as average as they have ended up to be.'

 Hosken also considers that ‘Everything we do in this funny little island is Micky Mouse Club.
 It annoys me.
 I wanted to prove that we in Tasmania can produce the best whisky in the world.
 And I did.
 So, I have a quiet giggle to myself when people say Bill is the grandfather of whisky in Tasmania because quite frankly he isn’t.
 I am grateful to them [Bill and Lyn] for helping me.
 They were good, responsible people, but there is no doubt that I was distilling whisky before they came there.
 Did they have a licence before me?
 Really?
 I had no idea.’